 What about non-pixel devices?
-Google left them out?
+Did Google leave them out?

-- Install Google app from the Google play store
+- Install the Google app from the Google play store

 - If not already installed, tap Install

-- After installing, touch and hold on the empty space on your home screen
+- After installing, touch and hold on to the empty space on your home screen

 - Find “Google” & look for “Sound search”.
 Drag the sound search icon to add to the home screen.

-To find that song, just tap the icon and the Google search app will do it’s magic.
+To identify a song, just tap the icon and the Google search app will do its magic.